iatal/iatal.github.io/_pages/about.md

   - /about.html
 ---

 I am a researcher in educational sciences.
-My main interest is the understanding of the mechanisms involved in the construction and dissemination of knowledge that can help teachers to better support their students.
-I wonder how to build, aggregate and share data from educational experiments in order to inform teaching practices.
+My main interest is the understanding of the mechanisms involved in the construction and dissemination of knowledge that can help teachers better supporting their students.
+I wonder how to build, aggregate and disseminate data from educational experiments in order to inform teaching practices.

 Short bio
 =====